 - Event analysis – Make the most of your event business by studying event-related KPIs (bookings, F&B product margins, service requests, etc.), so you can put together the most optimal event offerings and packages.
 Compare different properties/sites to scale up event infrastructure only in the most ROI-friendly hotels.

 Let the app bring the data.
 Your managers can bring their specialized domain knowledge (and years of on-ground experience) to act on them the best way possible.

 Hospitality software: Leveraging Data Storytelling for the Rebound

 As hotels, restaurants, and hospitality services providers regain their growth momentum next year, the focus will be on efficiency and sustained margins.
 70% of the industry plans to achieve this by removing variable costs and lowering their fixed expenditure.
 Data storytelling could be your secret weapon on this journey, maximizing the power of hotel business analytics.

 Our analysis of the hospitality segment and conversations with some of the industry’s leaders have shown this issue’s criticality.
 The sector was thriving until COVID-19, and even the world’s largest chains have had to let go of precious resources in a bid to withstand the tide.

 Incremental efficiencies from departmental managers to site supervisors, all the way up to regional heads, could push up margins in unexpected ways, accelerating the rebound.

-Ultimately, data storytelling could help hoteliers – and the TTH industry as a whole – bury the disappointments and losses of the past year, and find new, untapped opportunities to invigorate the business, and offer customers refreshed and compelling experiences.
+Ultimately, data storytelling could help hoteliers – and the TTH industry as a whole – bury the disappointments and losses of the past year, find new, untapped opportunities to invigorate the business, and offer customers refreshed and compelling experiences.